JZJisawesome/ece250-testcases/README.md

 # ECE250 Testcases

+NOTE: Some users have been having issues due to improperly created tarballs that contain directories.
+These issues have been fixed in the latest version.
+(This message is here temporarily)

 This repository contains a collection of MIT-licensed testcases for each project in ECE250.

 | Project | Number Of Testcases Available |